Master RAIN Gardener Class

 Susan Bryan, Rain Garden Coordinator

 Susan has been designing rain gardens for over ten years, and has mentored over 700 homeowners planting rain gardens.
 She developed the Master Rain Gardener program, and has spread it to six other municipalities.
-In Ann Arbor, she designed the Miller Avenue rain gardens and the Swift Run streetside rain gardens in Ann Arbor.
+In Ann Arbor, she designed the Miller Avenue rain gardens and the Swift Run streetside rain gardens.
 She is a past President of Wild Ones, has a Master of Landscape Architecture from the University of Michigan, and is a Master Gardener.

 Harry Sheehan, Chief Deputy Water Resources Commissioner